 I've been trying for a while to make really crispy chicken wings at home as they have gotten so expensive at restaurants.

 They'd stay crispy until the sauce hit them where, while they would still taste good, they would soften very quickly.
 I always just fried them once but finally had the idea to fry them twice like you would for really good french fries.

 How To Make Chicken Wings Crispy

-Basically, you want to cook the wings at a low temperature so that the fat starts to render but the wings don’t get crispy and brown.
-I did this by frying at below 250F for about 15 minutes in my Lodge dutch oven that I always fry in.
+Basically, you want to cook the wings at a low temperature so that the fat starts to render but the wings don't get crispy and brown.
+I did this by frying at below 250F for about 15 minutes in my Lodge dutch oven or sometimes in a deep fryer.

 Make sure you use an oil that has a high smoke point like canola, vegetable, or peanut oil.
 You definitely don't want to use something like olive oil.

 When fried this way, the wings stay really crispy, even when covered in sauce and even an hour later, which I'm all about.